covjson/specification/spec.md

 A CoverageJSON object with the type `"CoverageCollection"` is a coverage collection object.

 - A coverage collection object MAY have the member `"domainType"` with a string value to indicate that the coverage collection only contains coverages of the given domain type.
 See the ["Common CoverageJSON Domain Types Specification"][domain-types], which forms part of this specification, for details.
-Custom domain types not part of this specification MAY be given by full URIs only.
+Custom domain types may be used as recommended in the section "Extensions".
 - If a coverage collection object has the member `"domainType"`, then this member is inherited to all included coverages.
 - A coverage collection object MUST have a member with the name `"coverages"`.
 The value corresponding to `"coverages"` is an array.
 Each element in the array is a coverage object as defined above.
 - A coverage collection object MAY have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.